Gilbert the Dancing Hummingbird

 The next day, Gilbert was happy that Thanksgiving was over.
 I’m safe for another year, he thought.
 I guess I should check out the new red thing hanging from the tree.
 The bird warily dropped to the mesquite tree to investigate.

-It was a feeder!
+It was a feeder.
 Sweet sugar water!
 Gilbert’s hunger overcame his fear.
 He fed and fed, occasionally backing off the feeder to hover in digestive bliss.
 He didn’t notice as Damien watched him from the porch.

 “You were right,” Nana, the excited boy whispered.
 “With a little sugar, his dance is more graceful than ever.”